anjalisilva/IntroductionToR/README.md

   1. Comfortably access R, identify options for working with R, layout the purpose of using RStudio and R Projects, understand best R coding practices, and recognize where R stands among other data science tools.
 Further, learners will be able to navigate RStudio to write scripts, use different R data types and structures, use built-in R commands and accessing external functions via downloading R packages.
 This will be assessed in Assessment 1.
   2. Describe and define features of a dataset by applying manipulation and wrangling techniques.
 Learners will be able to access built-in R datasets and import external datasets into R to identify and describe data structures, apply manipulation techniques to reshape the datasets, detect missing values, clean data, summarize data, export data and report findings.
 This will be assessed in Assessment 2.
   3. Explain the strengths and limitations R workflows and analyses using concepts of reproducibility, bias, diversity, inclusion, ethical considerations, equity concepts, data security and best coding practices.
 This will be assessed in Assessment 2.
-  4. Build a strategy for exploring data by designing functions that can take data as input, perform simple analyses, and generating exploratory plots as appropriate for data type and story to be told.
+  4. Build a strategy for exploring data by designing functions that can take data as input, perform simple analyses, and generate exploratory plots as appropriate for data type and story to be told.
 This will be assessed in Assessment 2.

 # Logistical Information